rajsubburaman/rajsubburaman.github.io/content/authors/admin/_index.md

       - The proposed controllers are online applicable and adaptable to any arbitrary disturbances
       - Developed a planning and control algorithm to manipulate a large sliding door for the humanoid WALK-MAN to walk through safely for the EU FP7 project WALK-MAN.

+  - position: Graduate Student
+    company name: Delft University of Technology, Delft, Netherlands
+    date_start: 2015-01-01
+    date_end: 2015-09-30
+    summary: |2-
+      Thesis on _General Control Law for Multi-limbed Robots for Pushing Task_   Supervised by Prof. Gabriel Lopez.

+      - Analyzed how humans perform the pushing task and synthesized a controller for imbibing similar techniques into multi-limbed robots.
+      - Given an environment and a pushing task to any multi-limbed robots, the synthesized controller generates control commands to adapt the robot's posture and contacts for achieving the desired task with minimum effort

+  - position: Graduate Intern
+    company name: Italian Institute of Technology, Genova, Italy
+    date_start: 2014-07-01
+    date_end: 2014-12-31
+    summary: |2-
+      MSc.
+Internship - _Fall Recovery Control for Humanoids_
+      Supervised by Dr. Federico Moro

+      - Envisaged a controller for humanoids to recover from prone to standing configuration by optimizing the contact force using inverse dynamics.
+      - Numerical validation of the contact force optimization algorithm with a 4 degrees of freedom planar model.
+      - Design of quasi-static poses and their stability validation using Adams software.

+  - position: Bachelor Student
+    company name: Anna University, Chennai, India
+    data_start: 2008-04-01
+    data_end: 2009-04-30
+    summary: |2-
+      Bachelor Project - _An Autonomous Vacuum Cleaning Robot (VACROB)_
+      Advisor - Asst.Prof.
+Supriya

+      - To study and critically analyze the existing IRobot’s vacuum cleaning robot, ROOMBA (basic version).
+      - It involves an indigenous design and fabrication of a robot, and the development of a novel cleaning path algorithm with an aspiration to be more efficient and cost-effective than ROOMBA.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`